woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 more of something.
 It’s the nature of the mind.

-But no amount of more, no amount of collecting will satisfy the fear and trembling because all collecting is outer and the fear and trembling are inner.
+But no amount of more, no amount of collecting will satisfy the fear and trembling because **all collecting is outer** **and the fear and trembling are inner**.
 And this outer can never satisfy the inner.
-That’s why the mind is greedy.
-It gathers more and more, hoping to fill the inner hollowness, but it can never fill it, and so it goes on gathering, wanting, seeking.
-The game never ends, it goes on until the day of death.
-We always die in the middle — in the middle of getting what we want.
+That’s why the mind is <u>greedy</u>.
+It gathers more and more, hoping to fill the inner <u>hollowness</u>, but it can never fill it, and so it goes on gathering, wanting, seeking.
+The game never ends, it goes on until the day of death. **We always** **die in the middle — in the middle of getting what we want.**

 i5